Chrome Flags give you power customizations for Chrome.

-Chrome Flags can be a great way to customize Chrome.
-You get access to experimental features that haven’t been rolled out yet and can manage how your browser interacts with the web.
-You don’t have to be very techy to use them, and it’s easy to turn them off if you don’t like them or they make Chrome act weird.
+You get access to experimental features that haven’t been released.
+You don’t have to be very techy to use them and it’s easy to turn them off if Chrome starts acting weird.

 What is a Chrome Flag?

-Chrome Flags are experimental features that aren’t part of the regular Chrome experience.
-Some are more focused on users, and these often find their way into the UI of the Chrome we use every day.
-Others are mainly for developers, and where they become part of regular Chrome, they find a home in Dev Tools.
+Chrome Flags are experimental features that aren’t part of the default Chrome experience.
+Some are focused on users that eventually find their way into the public version of Chrome.
+Others are for developers and become part of Chrome Developer Tools once they’re released.

-And finally, just as they aren’t tested for stability, Flags aren’t tested for security either.
-If you’re super security conscious, use a different browser or disable Flags to do your online banking or other highly sensitive activities.
+- Flags aren’t tested for security.
+If you’re super security conscious, use a different browser or disable Flags to do your online banking or other sensitive activities.

-Having said all that, let’s get started.
-How do you go to Chrome Flags?
+Having said all that, how do you get to Chrome Flags?

-Open Chrome, and type this into the omnibar: chrome://flags/
+Open Chrome, and type this into the search bar: chrome://flags/

 That will take you to the Flags homepage where you can explore available Flags.

-(If you don’t see the Flag you’re looking for, it might have been discontinued or built into regular Chrome—or it might not have made it into Flags for regular Chrome yet.
-Try Chrome Canary or Devs to see more Flags.)
+If you don’t see the Flag you’re looking for, it might have been discontinued, released on the main version of Chrome, or in the pipeline to get released soon.
+Try Chrome Canary to see more Flags.

-But if I already know it, I can also go to that Flag direct from the omnibar, by typing:
+But if you already know the specific flag that you want, you can also go to that Flag direct from the search bar by typing:

 This is called a tag.
 Every Flag has a tag attached:

-Once you’ve identified the Flag you want, you might want to toggle it on and off again multiple times—especially if it relates to work and you need to repeatedly test something in different states, for example.
+Once you’ve identified the Flag you want, you might want to toggle it on and off again multiple times to make sure it’s working smoothly..

-And if you’re regularly using or toggling the same Flags, you’ll probably want to save the tags in a Doc or, better yet, a text editor that’s not dependent on your browser.
+And if you regularly use or toggle the same Flags, you’ll probably want to save the tags in a Doc, a text editor, or as a bookmark.

-How do I find out which Flags are enabled?
+How do I find which Flags are enabled?

 You can go to Flags and scroll down the list.
 Obviously that’s the simplest way.
-But you might have to scroll past a lot of Flags you’ve never even seen to find the handful you’re interested in.
-And while most Flags will tell you whether they’re enabled or disabled in a link right next to the Flag description, some don’t.
+But you might have to scroll past a lot of Flags to find the one you want.
+While most Flags will tell you whether they’re enabled or disabled in a link right next to the Flag description, some don’t.

 Is this Flag on or off?

 The difficulty is when Flags use menus in place of enable/disable links.
-Generally, you can see all the Flags you have turned on or off by typing into the ombinar:
+Generally, you can see all the Flags you have turned on or off by typing into the search bar:

 That takes you to a page that looks like this: